MilkBowl/Vault/README.md

-# Vault - Abstraction Library for Bukkit Plugin
+# Vault - Abstraction Library for Bukkit

+## For Developers:
+Please see the [VaultAPI](http://www.github.com/MilkBowl/VaultAPI) page for information on developing with Vault's API.
+In the past you would use the same artifact as servers installed, but the API has now been split from the main project and is under a different artifact name.
+Please make sure you accomodate for this change in your build process.

 ## Installing
 Installing Vault is as simple as copying the provided "Vault.jar" to your